scalamolecule/molecule-web/content/home/introduction.md

 val persons: Seq[String :: Int :: HNil] = Person.name.age.hl
 ```

-Note how our type-inferred molecules make it impossible to write invalid queries since they simply wouldn't compile.
+The attributes of our domain directly form our molecules.
+Furthermore the compiler prevents us from making any invalid queries since all molecules are type-infered already in our IDE.

 ### Insert and update